Free Education Webinar!!

 “To Serve, Protect and Treat:

 Two Neonatal Skin Care Challenges”

-Scroll Down to sign up for this webinar LIVE
+Scroll Down to sign up for a RECORDING of this webinar

 (or click here if your browser is blocking the form below)

 Neonatal nurses are aware of the importance of proper newborn skin care and the importance of following a standardized plan of care.
 Neonatal skin issues have been known to contribute to sepsis, extended length of stay, deformities, scarring, pain, stress, and parent dissatisfaction.
 The most common skin issues that neonatal nurses face are diaper dermatitis along with various other tissue injuries that occur from daily bedside care.

 This presentation will focus on how the use of a diaper dermatitis algorithm can provide consistency in care and ultimately decrease the incidence of diaper dermatitis in the NICU.
 We will also discuss how the use of hydrogel dressings can impact the healing of various other skin injuries seen in the NICU.